2021 Kellogg's strike: Boycott and social media backlash

 After various calls on social media, made after the announcement that workers would be fired, a boycott was initiated.
 The subreddit r/antiwork, devoted to discussions on worker exploitation by the rich and powerful, began a campaign in solidarity with striking workers to flood Kellogg's job application site when Kellogg's opened up applications to replace striking workers.
 Reddit users also created automated scripts and defeated attempts by Kellogg's to block automated applications.
 When this made recruiting replacement workers difficult, Kellogg's switched to hiring through staffing agencies instead of direct recruitment.
 A spokesperson for Kellogg's denied claims that the website had crashed, and said that the hiring process was "fully operational".
 President Joe Biden raised ethical concerns over Kellogg's behavior, stating "permanently replacing striking workers is an existential attack on the union and its members' jobs and livelihoods" and that he has "long opposed permanent striker replacements and...strongly [supports] legislation that would ban that practice".

+Plant closure

+In August 2024, Kellogg's announced that the Omaha plant would close before the end of 2026, and operations in Memphis were to be scaled back.